Alaska Airlines Kicks Off Passenger For Catcalling Flight Attendant

 After a flight attendant was harassed by a male passenger, she exacted the perfect revenge.

-Fellow passenger Amber Nelson was travelling from the Seattle-Tacoma International Airport when one of the female attendants on her flight began giving the traditional safety demonstration before take-off.
+Fellow passenger Amber Nelson was traveling from the Seattle-Tacoma Internation Airport when one of the female attendants on her flight began giving the traditional safety demonstration before take-off.

 "Not all of us were paying very close attention," she wrote in a Facebook post about the experience.
 "But a man in the row behind me changed all that by calling out 'ooh, sexy!' in response to a female flight attendant demonstrating how to use the life vest."